 - Snapshot a Vivid Image

 Diving off a cliff puts the reader immediately into the action.
-In film school you will see this as in media res.
+In film school, you will see this referred to as “in media res.”
 It works by forcing the reader to accept everything that is currently happening while also inviting them to see what happens next or hear what brought the character to this moment.

 Connecting a reader to a character is done in several ways.
 You can show off a strength, reveal a weakness, or share an in-character insight.
 Each of these gives the reader a hook into the character, helping them to understand why they should follow along to see the character’s arc.